petabridge/akka-bootcamp/src/Unit-1/lesson3/README.md

 Sender.Tell(new Messages.ContinueProcessing());
 ```

-This is the special `Sender` handle that is made available within an actors context when it is processing a message.
-The `ActorContext` always makes this reference available, along with some other metadata (more on that later).
+This is the special `Sender` handle that is made available within an actors `Context` when it is processing a message.
+The `Context` always makes this reference available, along with some other metadata (more on that later).

 ### Phase 4: A bit of cleanup
 Just a bit of cleanup since we've changed our class structure.
 Then we can run our app again!